North America ATLAS of Plucked Instruments

 The instrument is made like a small guitar, and the better (more expensive) ones are made from koa wood.
 But even the cheap plastic ones are said to produce an acceptable sound.

-The ukulele comes in different sizes : the normal soprano (scale 34cm), the concert (39cm), the tenor (44cm), the baritone (49cm).
-All have the same guitar tuning : g' c' e' a', except the baritone : d g b' e'.
-Notice that the 4th string is higher than the 2nd (re-entrant tuning).
+All have the same guitar-like tuning : g' c' e' a', except the baritone : d g b' e'.
+Notice that (except for the baritone) the 4th string is higher than the 2nd (re-entrant tuning).
+Some people tune the soprano and tenor up to b'.

 Playing is strumming with the fingers or with a pick, to accompany singing or Hawaiian dance music.

-For more information see the site of Ukulelestrummers or Wikipedia.
+For more information see Ukuguides.

-the relative sizes of : soprano, concert and tenor ukulele
+left : the relative sizes of : soprano, concert and tenor ukulele

 top